§ 113A-115.1. Limitations on erosion control structures.

 (2) "Ocean shoreline" means the Atlantic Ocean, the oceanfront beaches, and frontal dunes.
 The term "ocean shoreline" includes an ocean inlet and lands adjacent to an ocean inlet but does not include that portion of any inlet and lands adjacent to the inlet that exhibits characteristics of estuarine shorelines.

-(3) "Terminal groin" means one or more structures constructed at the terminus of an island or on the side of an inlet, with a main stem generally perpendicular to the beach shoreline, that is primarily intended to protect the terminus of the island from shoreline erosion and inlet migration.
-A "terminal groin" shall be pre-filled with beach quality sand and allow sand moving in the littoral zone to flow past the structure.
+(3) "Terminal groin" means one or more structures constructed at the terminus of an island or on the side of an inlet, or where the ocean shoreline converges with Frying Pan Shoals, with a main stem generally perpendicular to the beach shoreline, that is primarily intended to protect the terminus of the island from shoreline erosion or inlet migration.
+A "terminal groin" shall be pre-filled with beach quality sand and allow sand moving in the littoral zone to flow around, over, or through the structure.
 A "terminal groin" may include other design features, such as a number of smaller supporting structures, that are consistent with sound engineering practices and as recommended by a professional engineer licensed to practice pursuant to Chapter 89C of the General Statutes.
 A "terminal groin" is not a jetty.

 (b) No person shall construct a permanent erosion control structure in an ocean shoreline.
 The Commission shall not permit the construction of a temporary erosion control structure that consists of anything other than sandbags in an ocean shoreline.
 This subsection shall not apply to any of the following: